Maths Teaching Assistant Training: With Rutland Teaching Alliance

 Dates for Maths Network for Teaching Assistants

-Non PLP delegates: £300 per delegate for the full 3 session course.
+Non PLP delegates: £125 per session per delegate

 Karen Muir, Director Primary for the Rutland Teaching Alliance